 - You’re never going to feel perfect before a race like this one.
 In my experience there’s always something I would consider less than ideal or lacking.
 You’re going to always think you could have ridden more, picked a better bike, ridden better tires, etc… Push all those thoughts out of your head and just look forward to the ride.
 Over-obsessing about the event will just ruin the ride for you.
 Remember we do these events for fun and to enjoy the rider and camaraderie!

 - Keep a positive attitude!
-It was a tough winter/spring here in the Midwest and a lot of people didn’t get the training they wanted to.
 More important than fitness is your mental attitude for a race of this length.
 I’ve seen lots of really fit riders crack and just up and quit during events like these.
 Stay upbeat and encourage those around you.
 Fostering a positive vibe will help everyone on their journey.
 If you have bad thoughts or negative things to say just KEEP THEM TO YOURSELF.
 We all go through dark times during these really hard events and it’s enough to know that they will pass eventually.
 If you decide you need to drop from the event, encourage those near you to keep going and finish.
 Many times just a few kind words and support can make all the difference in someone finishing or not.

 Well, that’s about all I’ve got for now.
-Don’t get yourself all worked up between now and May 12th.
+Don’t get yourself all worked up between now and the race.
 The route is absolutely beautiful and the feeling of crossing the state from one freshwater ocean to another is unlike anything else.
 For the Coast Loop riders, you have the most time spent in the Manistee National Forest so enjoy every mile of the ride!
-Whether you’re riding 210 or 100 you’ll get to finish in Ludington right on the beach!
+Whether you’re riding 200 or 100 you’ll get to finish in Ludington right on the beach!
 We’re beyond excited to see everyone and greet you at the finish line!